merolagio/LSSPCA/README.md

   The number of nonzero loadings can be controlled by changing the parameter *alpha* (which is the minimal proportion of variance explained by the Principal Components to be reproduced).

   Orthogonal sparse components (USPCA) are computed by choosing *spcaMethod = "u"*.
 Correlated components (CSPCA) can be obtained by choosing *spcaMethod = "c"*.
-The higher order CSPCA coomponents may explain a bit more variance in the  at the price of being correlated.
+The higher order CSPCA components may explain a bit more variance at the price of being correlated.

-  The variables can be selected by using exhaustive, stepwise, forward or backward selection via the argument *subsetSelection* options "e", "s", "f" and "b" respectively.
+  The variables can be selected by using exhaustive, stepwise, forward or backward selection via the argument *subsetSelection* options "e", "s", "f" and "b", respectively.

   An example of sparse loadings is in this image